bonn2/ModularBot/README.md

 ## What is a module?
 A module is a piece of code that requires very little boilerplate to create custom functionality for the bot.

+## Official Modules
+[Say](https://github.com/bonn2/SayModule) Creates a simple to use /say command to make the bot say anything or send embeds.

 ## More readme to come!